NikhilNikhare151/Image-Classification-using-CNN/README.md

-# Image Classification using CNN
+# Image Classification using ANN

-# Deep Learning | Convolutional Neural Networks (CNN) | Computer Vision
+# Deep Learning | ANN | Computer Vision

 # Overview
-This project implements an Image Classification model using Convolutional Neural Networks (CNNs).
+This project implements an Image Classification model using ANN.
 The model is trained to classify images into different categories using deep learning techniques.

 # Technologies & Tools Used
 * Python (TensorFlow, Keras, OpenCV, Pandas, NumPy)